HujiAnni/Horse-Racing-Simulation/README.md

 <br>

 ## Description
 This Project is all about randomness.
-Once the page is loaded, pick a horse you bet will win and cheer on!
+Before starting the game, pick a horse you bet will win and press any key to start the race and cheer on!
 All horses will run at a random speed, but will the horse you bet on win?

 Have fun and wish you good luck!!